dwaghmare/mastercal/README.markdown

   * Once connected, additional fields can be configured on the edit calendar form.
 6. Run cron.

+### Workbench Access
+The mastercal module can integrate with Workbench Access.
+To do so follow these steps.
+1. Download and enable Workbench and Workbench Access.
+Follow their instructions for installation and configuring section assignment.
+2. Once enabled, additional configuration options will be available in the mastercal configuration page.
+Each calendar can select the taxonomy terms or menu items that should be assigned to those events.
+3. By default, Retroactive Section Assignment is enabled on each calendar.
+This assigns sections to existing events during cron.
+It can be turned off to decrease cron running time.
+However, events will have to be manually updated if sections assignment changes.

 ## Troubleshooting
 Contact ITS Web Services.